 TIP: When using napkins, sometimes you need to separate them into individual sheets for easier application.
 Thinner material goes one smoother, but if you want texture, keep them together. 😉

 Here’s my waterfall chest makeover in the new look.

 I painted the pulls with contrasting satin white and brushed nickel since that orange Bakelite wasn’t cutting it for me.
 The contrasting drawer fronts make for a better show and add charm to this dated piece.

 To give it a soft glow, I went over the entire chest with a white wax.
 It really softens it and adds texture to the crevices and the wrinkles on the paper that I wanted to show.

-I hope you are inspired to try to decoupage furniture, whether it’s your own or for resale.
+My goal is to inspire you to try to decoupage furniture, whether it’s your own or for resale.
 It’s fun and easy!
 Do pin and share to inspire others to try too.
 Thank you!

 Next, I am excited to show you the after of this vintage Kroehler vanity.
 I used to do vanities all the time and have been in withdrawal!
 Any guesses to the finish?
 Head HERE to see the end result.
-Sign up for my newsletter to get the details in your inbox (in the sidebar or at the bottom of this post)
+In addition, sign up for my newsletter to get the details in your inbox (in the sidebar or at the bottom of this post)